Today’s post is by Elle Thwaites, a PhD candidate at the University of Leeds researching purity culture.

-The interest in purity culture behind my PhD project arose from personal experience.
 For example, some of my peers encountered the flower metaphor in their church youth groups – a flower being passed around the group, crumpled up, and used as a symbol for (female) virginity.
-As a teenager I’d heard of I Kissed Dating Goodbye, and today I know of people who continue to recommend it, even after the author’s public apology and statement.
+I know of people who continue to recommend it, even after the author’s public apology and statement.
 Friends have recounted to me how they were told to cover up their shoulders in church, when it was simply a hot day – the implication being their bodies are primarily sexual and problematic for others around them.
-I know of couples who didn’t kiss until engagement or their wedding day.
 And more recently, I’ve noticed the new ‘modest is hottest’ trend taking hold in some UK circles, rehashing the classic purity culture tactic of body shaming women.

 The need for research and understanding

 In the age of #MeToo, we have turned our attention afresh to the long-standing mistreatment of women in its unfortunate variety.
 Many individuals have begun the hard work of considering the ways in which they themselves, or the organisations, institutions or social structures they are a part of, are complicit in systems of coercion, inequality and subjugation.